mech/Notes/JavaScript/FRP/redux.md

 Instead as soon as you see that component passes props down without using it, we suggest generating a "container" component using `connect()`.

+The benefit of using `connect(state, dispatch)` is that it takes care of subscribe (responding to state changes) and dispatch for you without having to hook into the React component lifecycle yourself.

 ```js
 // connect() API?
 export default PropTypes.shape({